 =QUERY('Sheet 3'!A1:Y,"select A,K,B,C")

-You can sorts the rows of a given array or range by the values in one or more columns with the SORT function.
+You can sort the rows of a given array or range by the values in one or more columns with the SORT function.
 You can use this SORT function also to import data from one sheet to another by sorting them in numerical or alphabetical order.

 Sheet2!A2:Y” and sort the range by “customer name” in alphabetical order.

 In this formula, the second parameter value “14” is the column number of the “customer name” column.
-By providing “true” or “false” for the third parameter, you can sort the range either ascending or descending order respectively.
+By providing “true” or “false” for the third parameter, you can sort the range in either ascending or descending order respectively.